 For over 30 years, the Institute of the Americas has been at the forefront of U.S.-Latin America cooperation, working with the public and private sectors, along with non-profit leaders and academia, to promote economic development and social well-being in the Hemisphere.
 The Institute brings together industry leaders, policy makers and academics for frank and open discussions about business opportunities, democracy and public policy in the Western Hemisphere.
 Through high-level dialogue as well as local discussion, we provide a forum for leaders of the public and private sectors to analyze issues critical to improving the quality of life in countries throughout the Americas.

-As an impartial and independent non-profit organization, the Institute hosts roundtables and professional workshops from its sweeping complex on the campus of the University of California, San Diego, and in cities throughout Latin America.
-The Institute’s location 30 miles from the U.S.-Mexico border makes it the premier institution for business exchange on the West Coast of the United States as well a strategic point of entry to Latin America.
+As an impartial and independent non-profit organization, the Institute hosts roundtables, conferences, professional workshops and special events such as our summer science programs at our complex on the campus of the University of California, San Diego, and in major cities throughout the Western Hemisphere.
+Our location 30 miles from the U.S.-Mexico border makes it the premier institution for policy discussion on the West Coast of the United States as well as a strategic point of entry to Latin America.

 In 1983, the Institute was founded by Theodore E. Gildred in collaboration with Richard Atkinson, who was then chancellor of the University of California, San Diego (UCSD) and who later served as president of the University of California.
 Gildred, a San Diego land developer and former U.S. Ambassador to Argentina, established the framework and the vision for the Institute that is still in place today.